javidav82/MCUNIR_euos_iob_ai/README.md

 # EU OS IOB AI Library

-Librería modular para la detección de IOBs en EU OS.
+Modular Library for IOB Detection in EU OS.

 GitHub Project for the Library: